 - The expected patterns of children’s development from birth to 5 years, and have an understanding of further development from age 5 to 7.

 - The significance of attachment and how to promote it effectively.

 - A range of underpinning theories and philosophical approaches to how children learn and develop, and their influence on practice.

-- How children’s learning and development can be affected by their stage of development and individual circumstances such as moving school, birth of a sibling, family breakdown and adoption and care
+- How children’s learning and development can be affected by their stage of development and individual circumstances such as moving school, the birth of a sibling, family breakdown and adoption and care

 - The importance of promoting diversity, equality and inclusion, fully reflecting cultural differences and family circumstances.

-- The importance to children’s holistic development of: – speech, language and communication – personal, social and emotional development – physical development
+- The importance to children’s holistic development of – speech, language and communication – personal, social and emotional development – physical development

 - Systematic synthetic phonics in the teaching of reading, and a range of strategies for developing early literacy and mathematics.